-The Authority notes the outcome of the SKM review that expenditure associated with Item 2: Metering is efficient in terms of the costs per meter and expenditure incurred in 2013-14 and 2014-15.
+The Authority noted the outcome of the SKM review that expenditure associated with Item 2: Metering is efficient in terms of the costs per meter and expenditure incurred in 2013-14 and 2014-15.
 However, SKM noted issues associated with the proposed timing of replacement and the number of meters to be replaced in later years.
 The expenditure is therefore partially prudent in these later years.

-The Authority, based on the SKM analysis, concludes that the expenditure associated with metering associated with the Lower Lockyer WSS be adopted as outlined, above, in Table 4.13.
+The Authority, based on the SKM analysis, concluded that the expenditure associated with metering in the Lower Lockyer Valley WSS be adopted as in Table 4.13.